Omer-P-CS/CS-work-over-the-holidays-Muhammed-Omer-Pirbudak---sixth-form-special-circumstance-submission/README.md

-#Computer Science over the holiday work
+# Computer Science over the holiday work

-Repository documenting my Edexcel GCSE Computer Science progression and independent work to address knowledge gaps from areas of the course I had not previously covered (due to injury).
+Repository documenting my Edexcel GCSE Computer Science progression and independent work to address knowledge gaps from areas of the course I had not previously covered - I am addressing knowledge gaps resulting from previous absences supporting evidence regarding these circumstances will be provided to admissions.

 Some tasks reinforce topics I had previously studied, while others cover topics that were new to me.
 They are organised under the headings "Completed" and "Newly Learnt" to show my progression.